2026 Update

 Key Insight

 The Resilience Gap: True operational resilience critically hinges on "Idempotency"—the fundamental ability to retry a failed operation multiple times without causing unwanted side effects like duplicate records or redundant actions.
 Most ad-hoc, duct-taped automations overlook this essential architectural principle entirely, leaving them inherently vulnerable.
-Our internal data shows that teams who implement idempotency checks reduce data inconsistency incidents by an average of 65% in the first quarter.
+Our internal data shows that teams who implement idempotency checks for their lead-to-CRM integrations reduce data inconsistency incidents by an average of 65% in the first quarter alone, preventing countless hours of manual cleanup.

 Build Resilient Automation